tropicbliss/retrun/README.md

 The binary will be located in `target/release`.

-Note: This project uses a build script (`build.rs` in this project's root) to generate a static HashMap at compile time.
+Note: This project uses a build script (`build.rs` at this project's root) to generate a static HashMap at compile time.